amxx12/amweb/README.md

 # The personal website
-This is the new personal website code
+This is the old personal website code